 Step 12: Find a Supportive Community

-Starting your own business is usually filled with passion and excitement, but at times can be overwhelming.
-It is good to have a supportive community you can go to for advice, encouragement, and inspiration.
+Starting your own business is usually filled with passion and excitement but sometimes can be overwhelming.
+Having a supportive community you can go to for advice, encouragement, and inspiration is good.
 As a business owner, you won’t always know the answer, but someone who has been where you are and has made it through to the other side will be able to help you along the way.

-We look forward to the beauty that you’ll create in this world and would love to support you on your journey.
-Sign up below to get connected.
+I look forward to the beauty that you’ll create in this world and would love to support you on your journey.
+Click on the button below to learn more about our 1:1 business coaching program.

 You can do this!
 No one is you, and that is your superpower.